How to Start an LLC in Hawaii

 Hawaii LLCs must meet certain tax and reporting requirements.
 Those are listed below.

 Taxes: The default tax status for Hawaii LLCs is pass-through taxation.
-This profits “pass through” the business to the owners, who then report the profits as self-employment income on their personal tax returns.
+This means profits pass through the business to the owners, who then report the profits as self-employment income on their personal tax returns.
 Hawaii LLC profits are also subject to the federal self-employment tax rate (15.3%).
-A Hawaii LLCs can also submit a form to the IRS to be taxed as an S-Corp or C-Corp.
+A Hawaii LLC can also submit a form to the IRS to be taxed as an S-Corp or C-Corp.

 Annual Reports: An annual report is submitted to the Department of Commerce and and Consumer Affairs.
 It costs $15 to submit an annual report, and the report is due at the end of the quarter in which you originally formed your LLC.
 So if your LLC was formed January 15, the annual report would be due by March 31.
 If you’re not in the mood to file it yourself, you can hire us to file your annual report for you.

-BOI Report: As of 2024, the majority of Hawaii LLCs must complete an additional report and submit it to the federal government.
-The new requirement is known as the Beneficial Ownership Information Report.
+BOI Report: As of 2024, the majority of Hawaii LLCs are asked to complete an additional report and submit it to the federal government.
+The new report is known as the Beneficial Ownership Information Report.
 To complete the report, send the Financial Crimes Enforcement Network (FinCEN) identifying information about your company’s business owners and, depending on when your business was formed, your company applicant too.
-For $9, you can also hire us to file the BOI Report for you.
+You can also hire us to file the BOI Report for you.

 Yes, annual reports are required in Hawaii.
 These reports exist to ensure the state has accurate contact and ownership information about your company.